Application period will be opening soon!

-The North Dakota Regional Workforce Impact Program (RWIP) provides grants to regional workforce entities in North Dakota to design and implement innovative plans to address their region’s most demanding workforce challenges.
-The grant program will respond to the negative impacts the COVID-19 pandemic has had on workforce and industries by encouraging regions and communities to develop sustainable, innovative solutions to help businesses find workers, and help workers and jobseekers prepare for and connect to better, higher-quality and better paying jobs.
-The RWIP grant aims to offset the cost of local solutions that will have a regional impact.
+The Department of Commerce received an appropriation from the 68th North Dakota Legislative Assembly to provide support to organizations addressing workforce challenges and barriers to employment through the ND Regional Workforce Impact Program (RWIP).
+The RWIP provides grants to regional workforce entities in North Dakota to design and implement innovative plans to address their region’s most demanding workforce challenges.
+The grant program is designed to encourage regions and communities to develop sustainable, innovative solutions to help businesses find workers, and help workers and jobseekers connect to jobs and communities.
+The RWIP grant aims to support the cost of local solutions that will have a regional impact.
 Funds may be provided as a resource to implement a long-term solution to permanently mitigate workforce participation issues.

-To ensure equitable access to these grant dollars, a portion of funding is reserved for each of the eight planning regions, based on the population of each region as provided by the 2020 decennial US Census.
-Applicants are required to demonstrate a 25% match of the of the overall project budget.
-The grant may provide up to $4 for every $1 applied by the regional applicant.
+To ensure equitable access to these grant dollars, a portion of funding is reserved for each of the eight planning regions based on population as provided by the 2020 decennial US Census.
+Funding is based on region population.
+Applicants are required to demonstrate 25% match for each separate project within the application.
 Below is the breakout of maximum funding amount per region and the counties that are included in each region.
+Below is the breakout of funding available per region and the counties that are included in each region.

 To qualify, proposals must fall under at least one of the following categories:

 - Talent attraction marketing and locally implemented strategies for business, industry, and communities that leverages existing statewide assets like Find the Good Life platform and pipeline to recruit employees nationwide and retain out of state students and recent graduates

 - Infrastructure investments that directly contribute to expanding access to job training, employment opportunities and workforce support

 - Capital investments, capital purchases for new or renovated space to support the applicant’s proposed program- cap of $500,000